-Vienna had been under siege for two months in the beginning of September of 1683.
-Count Ernst Rüdiger von Starhemberg, the garrison commander, had declared to the Ottoman Turks asking for his surrender that he would “fight to the last drop of blood.”
+Vienna had been under siege for two months at the beginning of September of 1683.
+Count Ernst Rüdiger von Starhemberg, the garrison commander, had declared to the Ottoman Turks who had asked for his surrender that he would “fight to the last drop of blood.”

-On the Ottoman side things were not better, at least when it comes to disease; they also had casualties from lack of hygiene, and feared that a Christian army would soon appear to lift the siege.
+On the Ottoman side, things were not better.
+They had also suffered casualties from diseases and feared that a Christian army would soon appear to lift the siege.

-Grand Vizier Kara Mustafa Pasha hoped that he would be the conqueror of the city that was the Holy Roman Empire capital and important strategic location to capture, since it had interlocking control over Danubian (Black Sea to Western Europe) southern Europe and the overland (eastern Mediterranean to Germany) trade routes.
+Grand Vizier Kara Mustafa Pasha hoped that he would be the conqueror of the city.
+Vienna was the capital of the Holy Roman Empire and an important strategic location to hold.
+It had interlocking control over the Danubian (Black Sea to Western Europe) and the overland (eastern Mediterranean to Germany) trade routes.
 Vienna was also the city where the last Ottoman attempt for expansion in central Europe had been stopped in 1529.

 Thankfully for him and the city of Vienna, his cries for help were not left unanswered.
-By September 7, a relief force was formed in Tullin Valley, some 30 kilometers northeast of Vienna.
+By September 7, a relief force was formed in Tullin Valley, some 30 kilometers northeast of the besieged city.

-The armies composing the allied relief force were: John III Sobieski, King of Poland with 18,000 Poles, the Elector Max Emanuel of Bavaria with 11,000 men, Prince George Friedrich von Waldeck with 8,000 troops from Franconia and Swabia.
-Prince George of Hanover (the future King George I of England) arrived with a bodyguard of 600 cavalry sent by his father Duke Ernst August of Hanover, and there were 9,000 Saxons led by the Elector of Saxony, John George III von Wettin.
+The armies composing the allied relief force were: John III Sobieski, King of Poland with 18,000 Poles; the Elector Max Emanuel of Bavaria with 11,000 men; Prince George Friedrich von Waldeck with 8,000 troops from Franconia and Swabia; Prince George of Hanover (the future King George I of England) with a bodyguard of 600 cavalry sent by his father Duke Ernst August of Hanover; and John George III von Wettin, the Elector of Saxony, with 9,000 Saxons.
 Along with Imperial General Lieutenant Duke Charles of Lorraine’s 20,000 Austrians, the allied army numbered over 66,600.

 Overall command of the force was given to Sobieski.
 Despite the fact that the king was past his prime and had some weight issues, he was considered a brave and competent commander.

 The tactical plan, however, was the brainchild of Duke Charles of Lorraine.
 The idea was to march from Tullin Valley through the wooded area on to Kahlenberg Heights.
-From there, an assault on the Ottoman force would squeeze them against three obstacles: Vienna itself, the Danube river and the Vienna river.
+From there, an assault on the Ottoman forces would squeeze them against three obstacles: Vienna itself, the Danube and the Vienna River.

-The battle started at 0400 on the 12th of September with the attempt of the Ottomans to disrupt the Holy League’s formation for battle.
+The battle started at 0400 on the 12th of September with the attempt of the Ottomans to disrupt the coalition’s formation for battle.
 They did this by moving the bulk of their forces to that flank.
 In response, Duke Charles of Lorraine moved in with his Austrian troops along with the Germans.
-At the same time the Polish King attended mass in preparation for the battle.
+At the same time, the Polish King attended mass in preparation for the battle.

-The Austrians stopped the advance by the Ottomans and established a line facing the Nussberg-Karpfenwald.
-The Ottoman Turks recognized the threat that the advance of the Holy League forces posed in gaining that position.
-They attacked viciously; both times they were repelled, the second time by the timely arrival of dragoons and the elite armored cuirassier heavy cavalry.
+The Austrians stopped the advance of the Ottomans and established a line facing the Nussberg-Karpfenwald.
+The Ottoman Turks recognized the threat that the advance of the coalition’s forces posed in gaining that position.
+They attacked viciously.
+Both times they were repelled, the second time by the timely arrival of dragoons and the elite armored cuirassier heavy cavalry.